LearnersGuild/learning-os/game/stats/README.md

 ## Effective Contribution Cycles (ECC) [Player Stat]

-An adjustment to a player's BC for a goal based on their relative contribution.
+An adjustment to a player's BC based on their relative contribution.

 The ECC represents a player's effectiveness based on the relative contribution to the total build cycles for a goal.